Important to Note:

-The Human Security field of study requires the completion of a minimum of three courses from the list below.
+- The Human Security field of study requires the completion of a minimum of three course credits from the list below.

-Note: PhD students offering the Human Security Field are required to take DHP P201: Comparative Politics.
+✧ PhD students offering the Human Security field of study are required to take this course.

 * This course is required for constitution of the field.